If you believe you are not getting equal pay, you can use a question and answer process.

 - a single organisation is able to set the terms and conditions for both

 You could ask others at work about their pay and benefits if it's about equal pay and you think it would help you decide if you've been paid unfairly.
-For example, you could ask someone of the opposite sex to you who does the same or similar work how much they earn.
+For example, you could ask someone of the other sex to you who does the same or similar work how much they earn.
 They're allowed to tell you, but it's up to them to decide if they want to.

 If you cannot identify a comparator

 If you do not have a comparator, you might be able to make a claim for sex discrimination.
-You'll need to show you would have received better pay if you were of the opposite sex.
+You'll need to show you would have received better pay if you were of the other sex.

 Explain how they're doing equal work to you